lumpy darkness

 computing devices

-• I use Procyon X (registered shareware), Solun, and SolarMap on my Psion EPOC pocket computer.
+• Software.
+Used Procyon X (registered shareware), Solun, and SolarMap on my Psion EPOC pocket computer.
+Now use SkySafari on Android tablet.
+I use planetarium and planning astronomy software and camera controller software on a Windows portable computer.

 transportation

-• Still, if you want a largish telescope and plan to get a bunch of accessories, you're going to need some way to transport this gear around.
+• Automobile.
+If you want a largish telescope and plan to get a bunch of accessories, you're going to need some way to transport this gear around.
 Unless, you're planning on building a permanent observatory at some awesome dark sky site...
 But then... you'll need a vehicle to drive to the observatory!

-• Consider a dolly or hand truck.
+• Dolly or hand truck.
 Some observing chairs can be adapted to be a dolly.
-I have a folding garden cart with pneumatic tires.
+I have a folding garden cart or wagon with pneumatic tires.
 From Canadian Tire (from a clearance sale).

 clothing

-• Obviously, you need appropriate clothing.
+• Appropriate clothing.
 Even on summer evenings, it can dramatically cool down.
 Combined with dew and humidity, it is easy to get chilled.

 • A blanket might be useful as yet another layer.

-• I lost a pair made for me...
-Consider mitt-gloves.
+• Mitt-gloves.
 Some designs are like a glove but with an additional single cover which flips over the fingers, like a mitten.
 You might consider battery-powered heated gloves!

-• A hoodie is very useful to cut out stray light.
+• Hooded sweater.
+A hoodie is very useful to cut out stray light.
 Consider a dark colour.

 • I'll throw it in here, since we're talking about keeping comfortable: a hand warmer!
-I have a butane-powered unit.
+I have a butane-powered unit (don't forget a lighter or matches and fresh fuel).
 Some people use disposable heat packs.
+There are also sodium based ones that are reusable.
+Don't like flames or chemicals?
+Try an electronic hand warmer.

 • Red goggles.
 I use Laser Enhancing Glasses to help preserve my night vision.